BlackyDrum/chess/README.md

 # How to run
-Download the latest release : Not released yet
+Download the latest release : https://github.com/BlackyDrum/cpp-sfml-chess/releases

 ## Not Implemented yet
 - En Passant